kritisen/kritisen.github.io/_posts/2011-04-29-Medical Image Reconstruction_ A Conceptual Tutorial - Gengsheng Zeng.md

+---
+layout: post
+title: Medical Image Reconstruction: A Conceptual Tutorial - Gengsheng Zeng
+published: true
+---

-﻿## Medical Image Reconstruction: A Conceptual Tutorial - Gengsheng Zeng
+## Medical Image Reconstruction: A Conceptual Tutorial - Gengsheng Zeng

 I chanced upon this book yesterday while searching for "parallel beam to fan beam conversion" and have become a fan of this book already.